 • Firing an employee or otherwise retaliating against them after they file a complaint alleging their FMLA rights were violated

 That’s not a full list.
-If you believe your employer has committed a FMLA violation not mentioned here, schedule a consultation at our Woodland Hills FMLA violations law firm for more information about your legal options.
+If you believe your employer has committed an FMLA violation not mentioned here, schedule a consultation at our Woodland Hills FMLA violations law firm for more information about your legal options.

-You can take legal action to seek various forms of compensation after an employer commits a FMLA violation.
+You can take legal action to seek various forms of compensation after an employer commits an FMLA violation.
 For example, if you were fired for taking FMLA leave, you could file an action to seek financial compensation and/or reinstatement to your job.

-Be aware that proving a FMLA violation has occurred can be challenging in many circumstances.
+Be aware that proving an FMLA violation has occurred can be challenging in many circumstances.
 In this example, an employer probably wouldn’t directly tell you that you were fired because you took FMLA leave.
 Instead, they might claim you were fired because your performance had become unsatisfactory.

 You need to demonstrate this isn’t the case.
 This might involve interviewing others at the company, gathering evidence to show your employer has been pleased with your performance in the past, etc.